simmikumari13/Booksite/README.md

-The main aim of the project is to create a book site that allows user to search and download the book pdf based on title, author, and subject
+The main aim of the project is to create a book site that allows user to search and download the book pdf based on title, author, and subject.

 # Technology Used

-HTML: Page layout has been designed in html.
+(1) HTML: Page layout has been designed in html.

-CSS: has been used for all the designing part.
+(2) CSS: has been used for all the designing part.

-JavaScript: All the validation task and animations has been developed by JavaScript.
+(3) JavaScript: All the validation task and animations has been developed
+    by JavaScript.

-Python: All the business logic has been implemented in python.
+(4) Python: All the business logic has been implemented in python.

-Django: Project has been developed over the Django framework.
+(5) Django: Project has been developed over the Django framework.

-SQL: SQL database has been used as database for the project.
+(6) SQL: SQL database has been used as database for the project.